Sidebar

 Retaliation

-No member of the University community may retaliate against an individual because of the individual’s good faith participation in:
+No member of the University community may retaliate against an individual because of the individual’s good faith participation in accessing conflict resolution services (the OCR’s informal services and the formal petition process).
+For more information, please see Administrative Policy: Retaliation.

 Reason for Policy

 This administrative policy implements Board of Regents Policy: Conflict Resolution Process for Employees.
-This framework for resolution of workplace conflicts promotes early resolution of workplace conflicts and promotes the engagement of valued University faculty, P&A, Civil Service, and student employees.
+This framework for the resolution of workplace conflicts promotes early resolution of workplace conflicts and the engagement of valued University faculty, P&A, civil service, and student employees.